kanaverse/kana/README.md

 - Your data is never transferred anywhere, so you don't have have to worry about problems with data privacy.
   These can be especially hairy when your backend server lies in a different jurisdiction from your data source.
   By performing the analysis on the client, we avoid all of these issues.
-- **haggis** is super-cheap to run and deploy, just serve it as a static website.
+- **kana** is super-cheap to run and deploy, just serve it as a static website.
   There's no need to maintain a server or cloud compute instance - let the user's machine take care of it.
   It also naturally scales to any number of users as they're automatically providing the compute.
 - By removing network latency, we can achieve a smooth interactive experience.